Leadership Conference: June 10, 2020

 Disruption, Innovation, and Growth: What Enterprise Leaders Will Need to Survive and Prosper in the Years Ahead

-Please check back as we continue to update speakers for the 2019 Conference.
+Please check back as we continue to update speaker bios for the 2020 Conference.

 George W. Taylor Professor of Management

 Director, Wharton Center for Human Resources

 Peter Cappelli is the George W. Taylor Professor of Management at the Wharton School and Director of Wharton’s Center for Human Resources.
 He is also a Research Associate at the National Bureau of Economic Research in Cambridge, MA, served as Senior Advisor to the Kingdom of Bahrain for Employment Policy from 2003-2005, and since 2007 is a Distinguished Scholar of the Ministry of Manpower for Singapore.
 He has degrees in industrial relations from Cornell University and in labor economics from Oxford where he was a Fulbright Scholar.
 He has been a Guest Scholar at the Brookings Institution, a German Marshall Fund Fellow, and a faculty member at MIT, the University of Illinois, and the University of California at Berkeley.